leknoppix/jquery.cake.clone/README.md

 ```

-So that the successful cloning correctly, we launched cloning when clicking on the link with the class selector called *addproduct*.
-We need to use the extension jquery.cake.clone accompanied with options to clone the fields selected.
+To ensure successful cloning, we trigger the cloning process by clicking the link that has the class selector called *addproduct*.
+We need to use the jquery.cake.clone extension together with the necessary options to clone the selected fields.
 Here is an example call:

 ```javascript